Exact holographic tensor networks for the Motzkin spin chain: Binary height tensor network

+which is the primary building block of our first tensor network representation of the Motzkin ground state, which we call the {\it binary-height tensor network}.
+It is shown in Fig.~{\ref{fig:TN2defs}(a)}.
 Recall that the north, east, and west facing outer edges of each tiling must be projected onto the value $0$.
-In the network, this is achieved by contracting indices on these edges with the state $\ket{0}$ (see Fig.~\ref{fig:TN2defs}(b, i)).
-The basic building block is a tensor $B$ (see Fig.~\ref{fig:TN2defs}(b, ii)), which is the sum of rank-one operators in the spin-$z$ basis that are one-to-one with tiles in Eq.~\ref{eq:tiles1}.
+This boundary condition is set by indices on these edges with